mmkulmala/dbp-data/README.md

-# dbp-data
+# LUT Digital Business Platfrom courses datasets
-LUT Digital Business Platfrom courses datasets
+This repository holds datasets used in course